 In a nutshell

-To help you get your bearings, we’ve put together a map of tourist attractions in San Francisco.
+To help you get your bearings right away, we’ve put together a map with our 22 San Francisco highlights.

-Map featuring our top 22 attractions in San Francisco
+Map with our 22 top sights in San Francisco

 Golden Gate Bridge